-The Toolkits are designed to support teachers and school leaders who are making decisions about how to improve learning outcomes.
-They are based on real life data about what has happened when particular approaches have been used in schools before.
+The Toolkits are based on real life data about what has happened when particular approaches have been used in schools before.

 The Toolkits do not make definitive claims as to what will work to improve outcomes in a given school.
 Rather they provide high quality information about what is likely to be beneficial based on existing evidence – ‘best bets’ for what might work in your own context.